Tereshaa/Synthax-Hackathon--Project-Ideas/README.md

 # Synthax-Hackathon--Project-Ideas
-Project ideas for kids participating in the synthax hackathon.
+Project ideas for kids of 6th-12th participating in the synthax hackathon.
+-Mentored for the hackathon